yogesh-sidhwani/Flight-Search/README.md

-# flight-search
-flight search with core JS
+# Flight-search widget with core JS.

-##Pre-Requisites

-...*Install node.
+#Pre-Requisites

+## Install Node.
-*Install NPM.
+## Install NPM.
-*Install Http-Server
+## Install Http-Server

+#Run the server
+ After cloning the repo and following the prerequisites run the server on the repo using 'http-server'.